-During the year ended June 30, 2018 and prior, we entered into forward contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. dollar.
-These contracts are expected to be settled through August 2019.
+During the year ended June 30, 2019 and prior, we entered into forward contracts designated as cash flow hedges primarily to protect against the foreign exchange risks inherent in our forecasted sales of products at prices denominated in currencies other than the U.S. dollar.
+These contracts are expected to be settled through August 2020.
 For derivative instruments that are designated and qualify as cash flow hedges, we record the effective portion of the gain or loss on the derivative in accumulated other comprehensive income (OCI) as a separate component of stockholders' equity and subsequently reclassify these amounts into earnings in the period during which the hedged transaction is recognized in earnings.

 For foreign currency contracts designated as cash flow hedges, hedge effectiveness is measured using the spot rate.
 Changes in the spot-forward differential are excluded from the test of hedge effectiveness and are recorded currently in earnings as interest income or expense.
 We measure effectiveness by comparing the cumulative change in the hedge contract with the cumulative change in the hedged item.
-We did not have any losses or gains related to the ineffective portion of our hedging instruments during the year ended June 30, 2018.
-During the year ended June 30, 2017, we recorded a \$189,000 gain related to the ineffective portion of our hedging instruments to other income.
-No hedging relationships were terminated as a result of ineffective hedging or forecasted transactions no longer probable of occurring for foreign currency forward contracts.
-We monitor the probability of forecasted transactions as part of the hedge effectiveness testing on a quarterly basis.
+No hedging relationships were terminated as a result of ineffective hedging for the years ended June 30, 2019 and June 30, 2018.